Branford Marsalis did call it "a fake war" down in Iraq and now even a Donald Trump has condemned the operation.

 Sting has always been Sting and his new album is another chapter, but who is Sting?
 Branford Marsalis has found some interesting words.

-And of course,e provocation is a fine tool to combat one of his biggest enemies in life, boredom.
+And of course, learning and provocation seem to be some fine tool to combat one of his biggest enemies, boredom.

 "Give me a few weeks and I will be able to speak German..."

 At this point in his career he seems to focus on the highest possible quality and not just on avoiding boredom by spanning a range from classical music to Public Enemy, Jazz, African and French Music and much much more provides him now with almost unlimited options, solidly built on commitment to talent, learning and practice.

 Branford Marsalis had come to Duesseldorf, Germany to perform with the local Symphonic Orchestra and for a Sunday Jazz brunch.
 On this occasion he had talked about his various unconventional approaches to music and life in general.
 Here's his statements on what makes a concert really good, on his label Marsalis Music and the difference of live recordings and regular, modern studio productions.

 Watch the Video